grayzu/tfgsaz/articles/modules.md

 After several minutes and many log messages about all of the resources being created, you'll have a virtual machine up and running.
 These two modules encapsulate all of the resources we used in our previous configuration, plus they have the capability to create much more complex infrastructure than our simple example of creating one vm.

+-> **Note**: You may need to generate an SSH key.
+You can follow instructions to do so [here.](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ## Module Outputs

 Most modules also output key information about status, the names and IDs of resources created, etc. Unlike the output variables we discussed earlier, module outputs are not automatically echoed to the command line output.
 Module outputs are referenced as inputs to other modules or resources, and you can echo outputs to the UI or to a file using output variables in the configuration or the `local-exec` provisioner.